openflighthpc/concertim-ansible-playbook/README.md

 # Building and configuring Alces Concertim

-This repository contains an ansible playbook for building an Alces Concertim appliance and an ansible playbook for building assets used by the prior playbook.
+This repository contains ansible playbooks for building an Alces Concertim appliance.
+Alces Concertim can either be built as a standard VM or as Docker images.

 ## Building Alces Concertim